ChideraObi/Complete-JavaScript-Fundamentals/README.md

 **A:** Of course!
 As I go through the course, I'll include a link to each project.
 You can expect to see the following projects:
  <br>
-- [ ] Pig Game
+- Pig Game
-- - DOM Manipulation
+    - DOM Manipulation)
+- Bankist
-- Bankist (Arrays, Numbers, Dates, Timers.
-Fake "log in" with user js and PIN 1111)
+    - Arrays, Numbers, Dates, Timers.
+Fake "log in" with user js and PIN 1111
+- Bankist Site
-- Bankist Site (Advanced DOM and Events)
+    - Advanced DOM and Events
+- Mapty
-- Mapty (OOP, Geolocation, Project planning)
+    - OOP, Geolocation, Project planning
+- Forkify
-- forkify (Final advanced project)
+    - Final advanced project

 ### Q4: What else do you know?